MicrosoftDocs/msteams-docs/msteams-platform/toolkit/provision.md

     * Azure with valid subscription

 * [Install Teams Toolkit](https://marketplace.visualstudio.com/items?itemName=TeamsDevApp.ms-teams-vscode-extension) version v3.0.0+.

+> [!TIP]
-* You should already have a Teams app project opened in VS code.
+> You should already have a Teams app project opened in VS code.

 ## Provision using Teams Toolkit